Safat99/audio_classifier_of_urbansound8k_dataset/README.md

 # audio_classifier_of_urbansound8k_dataset
-the repo consists of a gui based audio classifier based on CNN to run the project one has to do the following things:
+the repo consists of a gui based audio classifier based on CNN<br>
+To run the project one has to do the following things:
 ## steps:
 * download the *features_files_obtained_from_the_dataset* .h5 files from the [link](https://drive.google.com/file/d/1Y7O0bwBspfwUp42_42JPiWqH8IeSp3av/view?usp=sharing)
 * download the training models from [here](https://drive.google.com/file/d/1UwS3YY1hAjbx5f6pAS1QmD4w4TgX25wE/view?usp=sharing)